amar47shah/compassionate-coding/text.md

 has been cruel both to people and to code, I want to tell you why you should try to be compassionate instead.

+# A Passion for Legacy Code

+So now you know that it's good for you to try to like your legacy code.
+So now you can all go home and eat your vegetables and go jogging every morning and be in bed by 10, just don't forget to floss.
+Because it's good for you.

+But I want to let you in on a little secret.
+I actually don't mind legacy code that much anymore.
+I actually...kind of like it.

+Isn't that gross?
+What is this guy talking about?

+Here's why I love legacy code: when I work with code that is badly structured or poorly tested, I learn more.

+There's a not-so-secret secret about software developers, about people like us.
+We love learning.
+You kind of have to, since the list of things you have to know never stops growing.

+When you work with a legacy code base, it's almost a given that you are working with a production system that is of such value to your organization that you are stuck with it.
+Otherwise, you'd throw it out.
+When you work on a production system, what you do matters, so it's important that you make a careful decision.
+But, paradoxically, when you have a problem in production you have to do **something**, and you don't have the luxury of unlimited time for research and strategy.

+This is a good thing.
+As much as we perfectionists love to be careful and get things right--and as much as that's a valued and sought-after personality trait--we can never know if we made a good decision until after the deed is done.
+When you push your changes to a production system, you have the opportunity for rapid and meaningful feedback.

+Sometimes the feedback is that you failed, maybe spectacularly.
+That's good.
+We learn so much more from mistakes that we do from careful preparation.
+When you're working with an unhealthy, unpredictable legacy codebase, no amount of careful preparation will give you 100% peace-of-mind that your solution is bulletproof.
+This is a blessing in disguise.
+Keep your head up and keep shipping.
+And welcome to Agile.

+Why else do I love working with legacy code?
+Because it's there.
+One reason why writing a talk is so hard--you start with a blank page.....

 # Culture

 Culture, that's what it's about.